 The areo is the fastest, most convenient and, probably, economic solution to reach the beautiful island of the Balearics.
 The airport of Mahon, not far from the capital, is connected with direct flights to the main European destinations.
 Air traffic is limited, almost exclusively, to the seasonal period, concurrent with the summer holidays.

-Reached the airport, outside the Terminal, the 10 bus allows you to get to the center of the capital.
+Once you reach the airport, outside the terminal, the 10 bus allows you to get to the center of the capital.
 Buses leave every half hour.
-The ticket costs 2,65 € per person, and can be enjoyed directly on board the vehicle.
-Info, links, timetables and companies, are available at this link, on our official page.
+The ticket costs 2,65 € per person, and is paid directly on board the vehicle.

 Trasmediterranea, Iscomar and Balearia guarantee numerous daily connections, with crossing times starting from 90 '.